vanhtuan0409/trunks/README.md

 #### `-debug`

 Specifies the path of debug log file.
-It defauls to discarded `/dev/null`
+It defauls to be discarded (`/dev/null`)

 #### `-duration`